get-itips/get-itips.github.io/input/posts/migrating-teams-wiki.md

 Save this .xml file as migratedTeamWiki.xml or something like that, browse to the destination site and delete the empty list (be sure not to be on the source site!)

-Grab the PnP connection against the destination Sharepoint Site and import it into the site
+Grab the PnP connection against the destination Sharepoint Site and import it into the site with [Invoke-PnPSiteTemplate](https://pnp.github.io/powershell/cmdlets/Invoke-PnPSiteTemplate.html)

 ```
 Invoke-PnPSiteTemplate -Path C:\temp\Wiki\migratedTeamWiki2.xml